chadblack/370S2022/calendar.md

 Read:

 * Commission for Historical Clarification, "Acts of Genocide," *The Guatemala Reader*.

 * US State Department and Embassy in Guatemala, "We Cannot Confirm nor Deny," *The Guatemala Reader*.

-* Amanda Alfaro Córdoba, "Can Maria Speak?
-Interpreting *Ixcanul/Volcano* (2015) from a Decolonial Perspective," *Studies in Spanish and Latin American Cinema*.

 April 7 (Thursday): Discussion of *La Llorona*.